Tradeshift: History

 Tradeshift was founded in 2010 by Christian Lanng, Mikkel Hippe Brun, and Gert Sylvest.
 Inspiration for Tradeshift came after they created the world's first large scale peer-to-peer infrastructure for an e-business called NemHandel.
 The founders also had leading roles (Governing board member, Technical Director) in the European Commission project PEPPOL inside the European Union.

-In 2010, the Tradeshift platform launches in May in Copenhagen.
+In 2010, the Tradeshift platform launched in May in Copenhagen.
 Tradeshift won the European Startup Awards in the category of "Best Business or Enterprise Startup."
-In 2011, Tradeshift makes its App marketplace available.
+In 2011, Tradeshift made its app marketplace available.

-In 2012, Tradeshift moves their headquarters from Copenhagen to San Francisco.
+In 2012, Tradeshift moved their headquarters from Copenhagen to San Francisco.
 In 2013, Tradeshift opened an R&D center in Suzhou, China.
-Tradeshift opens an additional office in London.
-And LATAM e-invoicing capabilities are added through partnership with Invoiceware.
+Tradeshift opened an additional office in London.
+And LATAM e-invoicing capabilities were added through partnership with Invoiceware.

 In 2014, Tradeshift expanded with offices in Tokyo, Paris, and Munich.
 The EU Commission officially approved the Universal Business Language (UBL) data format – a format Tradeshift supports – as eligible for referencing in tenders from public administrations.

 In 2015, Tradeshift won the Circulars "Digital Disruptor" Award at the WEF conference in Davos, Switzerland.
 Tradeshift also acquired product information management company Merchantry, and launched e-procurement and supplier risk management solutions.
 In 2016, Tradeshift acquired Hyper Travel and secured a $75 million series-D round funding.
 In 2017, Tradeshift acquired IBX Business Network and launches Tradeshift Ada.

-In 2018, secured a $250 million series-E round funding. and launches Blockchain Payments, the latter as part of Tradeshift Pay.
-In December 2018 Tradeshift acquires Babelway, an online B2B integration platform.
+In 2018, Tradeshift secured a $250 million series-E round funding. and launched Blockchain Payments, the latter as part of Tradeshift Pay.
+In December 2018 Tradeshift acquired Babelway, an online B2B integration platform.
 The acquisition added three new office locations to Tradeshift (Salt Lake City, Louvain-la-neuve, Belgium, Cairo Egypt).
 In Q3 2018, Tradeshift reported year-over-year revenue growth of 400%, new bookings growth of 284%, and gross merchandise volume (GMV) growth of 262%.
 New total contract value also grew by US$47 million.
 Additionally, it added 27 new customers including Hertz, Shiseido, ECU and multiple Fortune 500 companies.

-In October 2019, Tradeshift partnered with Abreon to help businesses implement new technology and establish new procedures smoothly and effectively.
+In July 2023, HSBC and Tradeshift announced an agreement to launch a new, jointly owned business focused on the development of embedded finance solutions and financial services apps.
+As part of the agreement, HSBC made a $35 million investment into Tradeshift and joined its board.
+The agreement was part of a funding round which is expected to raise a minimum of $70 million from HSBC and other investors.
+The new joint venture will allow HSBC and Tradeshift to deploy a range of digital solutions across Tradeshift and other platforms.
+This includes payment and fintech services embedded into trade, e-commerce and marketplace experiences.

-In March 2020, Tradeshift collaborated with DXC for automation of procure-to-pay processes.
+In September 2023, CEO Lanng was fired for "gross misconduct on multiple grounds," including "allegations of sexual assault and harassment."
+Tradeshift was alleged to have fired his accuser after she complained to the company's human resources department, its co-founders and members of its board of directors about his abuse.